History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 Dance/ disco/ bar

-Originally opened as Gary's and then Circus Circus, became Club 219 in February 1981.
-The good times and stellar reputation continued, as the bar carried on the traddition of bright lights, blaring music, high-energy dance and parties.
+Club 219 for many years was the most popular place for good times, as the bar gained a stellar reputation for dance.
+The bar carried on the tradition of bright lights, blaring music, high-energy dance and parties.
 For some years it was THE place to be on New Year's Eve.

-Although in 1981 still THE dance bar in town, it was surpassed as the premier dance bar by La Cage upon that bar's opening in 1984, and since then had been the secondary dance bar, and home of regular drag show performances, as well as hosting male strippers/dancers.
+Although extremely popular, Club 219 was surpassed as the premier dance bar by La Cage upon that bar's opening in 1984, and after that Club 219 became the "second" gay dance bar.
+However it was still home of regular drag show performances, as well as hosting male strippers/dancers.

 Club 219 became nationally infamous mid-1991 when it was revealed that this was the bar frequented by mass murderer Jeffrey Dahmer, who met several men here who were subsequently found to be murdered by him.